saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 ## Prerequisites

 You should have completed all of the exercise [Prerequisites](../exercises/preReqs.md).
-You should have also completed [Task 6: Setup of HANA for Resource Sharing](hdbCORS.md) using WinSCP and the Eclipse IDE.
+You should have also completed [Task 6: Setup of the SAP HANA System for Resource Sharing](hdbCORS.md) using WinSCP and the Eclipse IDE.

 ## <a name="steps"></a> Steps